Quantum optical classifier with superexponential speedup: CLASSIFICATION IN THE FOURIER DOMAIN

 A thin lens is placed at one focal length $\ell$ from both the probe image plane and the beam splitter.
 In the near-field limit, the lens performs a Fourier transform of the probe state \citep{art:Rezai}, yielding $\ket{\Psi_\U} \to \ket{\Psi_{\U'}}$, where

 After the beam splitter, the rate of coincidences is

 yielding

-with $\sigma$ and $b$ the sigmoid activation function and bias, already introduced in \cref{eq:FinalOutputPosition}.
-In contrast to \cref{eq:NetworkBraketPosition}, $\widetilde{\f}_\lambda(\O)$ is not a point-wise evaluation: it combines the image spatial modes with the momentum spectrum of the probe state.
+with $\sigma$ and $b$ the sigmoid activation function and bias, already introduced in the main discussion.
+However, $\widetilde{\f}_\lambda(\O)$ is not a point-wise evaluation: it combines the image spatial modes with the momentum spectrum of the probe state.
 Using the duality of the Fourier transform, it follows that

-which corresponds to the output of the same scheme of \cref{fig:Setup}, but with the thin lens placed in the left branch, before the beam splitter.
+which corresponds to the output illustrated above, but with the thin lens placed in the left branch, before the beam splitter.
 Equivalently, this takes the Fourier transform of the image, instead of that of the probe.
 In the next section, we leverage this symmetry to simplify both the training process and the numerical simulations.

-The training of the model follows the same procedure of \cref{app:Training}.
+The training of the model follows the same procedure of the previous section.
 By placing the lens on the top branch of the interferometer, while using the duality of the Fourier transform, we get